In this article

 - 12 What’s Next

-My first n8n workflow took 2 weeks to build.
-It was clunky, overcomplicated, and had 4 agents when it should have had 1.
+My first n8n workflow was clunky, overcomplicated, and had four agents where one would have done.

 But it worked.

-That ugly automation scraped Reddit, wrote scripts, generated voiceovers with 11 Labs, created background videos, and stitched everything together with Creatomate.
-A complete faceless YouTube pipeline - built by a guy who’d never touched n8n before.
+That ugly pipeline scraped Reddit, wrote scripts, generated voiceovers, and stitched everything together with Creatomate.
+A faceless YouTube setup, built by someone who’d never touched n8n before.
+I never published from it - the real value was learning the tool.

-Here’s the thing about content creation: the actual creative work takes maybe 20% of your time.
-The other 80%?
-Formatting.
-Scheduling.
-Cross-posting.
-Research.
-All the repetitive tasks that drain your energy before you even start writing.
+Here’s the thing about content work: the actual creative part is maybe 20% of the time.
+The other 80% is formatting, scheduling, cross-posting, research.
+The repetitive tasks that pile up before you even start writing.

 Why n8n Over Other Automation Tools?